NEW WORK NEW CULTURE.

 \SOCIAL PRODUCT \ DISCOURSE

-The exhibition NANK (neue Arbeit, neue Kultur / new work, new culture) at Ars Electronica ‘repair–sind wir noch zu retten’ 2010 in Linz asked how people could use a broad spectrum of technologies to manufacture products themselves?
-These production modes aim is to completely rethink work and, with a liberated attitude, to experience it anew.
+The exhibition NANK (neue Arbeit, neue Kultur / new work, new culture) at Ars Electronica' repair–sind wir noch zu retten' 2010 in Linz asked how people could use a broad spectrum of technologies to manufacture products themselves?

 To do this job, NANK utilized two elements for the exhibition: ‘Community Production’ demonstrated technologies connected to food, energy, housing, environment, production, health, mobility, culture, and communication; in ‘Presence,’ an open deliberation space, participants elaborated on new work, presence, and belonging.

-For the exhibition they created a visual identity reflecting the attitude of NANK: The sail or triangle was chosen as the symbolic element of print media and exhibition design.
+For the exhibition, they created a visual identity reflecting the attitude of NANK: The sail or triangle was chosen as the symbolic element of print media and exhibition design.

 Design - Ruth Spitzer and Sarah Dorkenwald